xionic/Argh/README.md

 This flexible path specification structure combined with the checks below (particularly the regex and clojure options) make this a powerful, yet easy to use validation tool.

-When you setup you validator instance, you must give it a callback function to handle validation errors.
-See the examples for details
+When validating, you can either pass an optional callback to handle validation transgressions, or by default Argh will throw a ValidationException.

 Exposed Methods
 ===============

-validateArgs( array $arguments, array $constraints )
+validateArgs( array $arguments, array $constraints, \Callable $callback = null )
 ----------------------------------------------------

 Parameters:
 * $arguments	-	An array to validate, e.g. $_POST
 * $constraints	-	An array of key -> properties, see example
+* $constraints	-	A callback to call on validations errors instead of throwing exceptions.

 Supported Constraints: